Hagia Irene: Arsenal

-After the Ottoman conquest of Constantinople in 1453 by Mehmed II, the church was enclosed inside the walls of the Topkapi palace.
+After the Fall of Constantinople in 1453 by Mehmed II, the church was enclosed inside the walls of the Topkapi palace.
 The Janissaries used the church as an arsenal (Cebehane) until 1826.
 It was also used as a warehouse for military equipment and repository for trophies of arms and military regalia taken by the Turks.
 During the reign of Sultan Ahmet III (1703–1730) it was converted into the National Military Museum in 1726.

 In 1846, Marshal of the Imperial Arsenal, Ahmed Fethi Paşa, made the church a military antiques museum.
 It was used as the Military Museum from 1908 until 1978 when it was then turned over to the Turkish Ministry of Culture.